gobootler/imdb-search/README.md

 ## *Bonus points*

-Can you optimize this project for even more scale by using `Redis`, an simple in-memory caching solution?
+Can you optimize this project for even more scale by using `Redis`, a simple in-memory caching solution?
 Show us how you would incorporate such a system and where such logic would go (and don't forget to consider any corner cases).

 While we can't provide you with a live `Redis` database, feel free to use [this](https://www.npmjs.com/package/redis-mock) mocking library instead.
 We'll pretend it's the real thing :)